robdick/KumulosSdkSwift/README.md

 Add the following line to your `Cartfile`:

 ```
-github "Kumulos/KumulosSdkSwift" ~> 2.4
+github "Kumulos/KumulosSdkSwift" ~> 3.0
 ```

-Run `TOOLCHAINS=com.apple.dt.toolchain.Swift_3_0 carthage update` to install your dependencies then follow the [Carthage integration steps](https://github.com/Carthage/Carthage#getting-started) to link the framework with your project.
+Run `carthage update` to install your dependencies then follow the [Carthage integration steps](https://github.com/Carthage/Carthage#getting-started) to link the framework with your project.

 Please also ensure you link your project against: